 These are the practical tools used to enable individuals and organisations to build community, develop common practice and deal effectively with adversity and trauma.

-The nine tools in the Tool Kit are:
+The 10 tools in the Tool Kit are:

 - Community Meetings

 - Core Team

 - Training

 - Safety Plans

 - Psychoeducation

 - Team Meetings

 - Raised Flag Meetings

 - Self-Care Plans

-- Reflective Supervision
+- Reflective Supervision and Coaching

-and Coaching
+- Client meetings with S.E.L.F.

 Sanctuary Commitments